LIBERTY

 the words of the Supreme Court are more persuasive than those of the

-income tax cases.
-The court identified the 1954 Congressional Record to have
+not, apply to income tax cases.
+The court identified the 1954 Congressional

-legislated specific application of Part I of Chapter 75.
-“Congress specifically
+Record to have legislated specific application of Part I of Chapter 75.
+“Congress

 The

-the prosecutor’s brief to allow flexibility in comparing adjudication of the
+suggested within the prosecutor’s brief to allow flexibility in comparing

-various sections The defendant, relying upon the Sansone court’s statement,
+adjudication of the various sections The defendant, relying upon the Sansone

 In